vaitheesk26/e_commerce_analysis/README.md

 Hi.
 This is project is about a fictional e-commerce company called Cartify, with data sourced from Kaggle.
-For this entire analyis I uses MySQL as the Database Managemnt System and to enhance the presentation of data, Tableau has been utilized.
+For this entire analysis I used MySQL as the Database Managemnt System and to enhance the presentation of data, Tableau has been utilized.

 Dashboard: https://public.tableau.com/app/profile/vaitheeswaran.krishnamoorthy/viz/E_Commerce_Analysis/SalesDashboard.